-a.
-Decision by the Vice President for Finance and Administration.
-The Vice President for Finance and Administration shall decide upon remedial action, disciplinary sanctions and/or other measures to be taken, if any, or determine another course of action to be pursued.
-The Vice President for Finance and Administration shall take such a decision on the basis of the Report, the employee's comments and the Ethics Officer's determination.

-In taking such a decision, the Vice President for Finance and Administration may, in his discretion, consult with the Legal and Human Resources Departments, and with other Bank offices whose responsibilities may be relevant to the matter under consideration, or to the possible measures to be taken, including with the employee's supervisor.
-The Vice President for Finance and Administration may also request additional information or that a further investigation be conducted.
-All consultations shall be conducted with due regard for the Bank's policies concerning the confidentiality of the investigation and the rights of the employee under review.
+- a.
+Decision by the Chief of Finance and Administration.
+The Chief of Finance and Administration shall decide upon remedial action, disciplinary sanctions and/or other measures to be taken, if any, or determine another course of action to be pursued.
+The Chief of Finance and Administration shall take such a decision on the basis of the Report, the employee's comments and the Ethics Officer's determination. - In taking such a decision, the Chief of Finance and Administration may, to the extent appropriate, in his/her discretion, consult with the Legal Services Department, and/or with other Corporation Entities whose responsibilities may be relevant to the matter under consideration, or to the possible measures to be taken, including with the employee's supervisor.
+The Chief of Finance and Administration may also request additional information or that a further investigation be conducted.
+All consultations shall be conducted with due regard for the Corporation's policies concerning the confidentiality of the investigation and the rights of the employee under review. - b.

-b.
 Notice and Implementation of the Decision.
-The Vice President for Finance and Administration shall take appropriate action so that the necessary communications are sent to notify the employee under review of the decision taken in the case, the basis for disciplinary sanction or other measures, if applicable, and to implement associated actions, as applicable, with copies to the Office of Ethics.

-The employee who submitted the Allegation may be informed by the Office of Ethics of the outcome of the matter, but shall not be entitled to receive a copy of the Report or any other investigative document.
-In keeping with the confidentiality of the investigation and the rights of the employee under review, such employee shall not disclose the information he is provided to any other person.
+The Chief of Finance and Administration shall take appropriate action so that the necessary communications are sent to notify the employee under review of the decision taken in the case, the basis for disciplinary sanction or other measures, if applicable, and to implement associated actions, as applicable, with copies to the Office of Ethics. - The employee who submitted the Allegation may be informed by the Office of Ethics of the outcome of the matter, but shall not be entitled to receive a copy of the Report or any other investigative document.
+In keeping with the confidentiality of the investigation and the rights of the employee under review, such employee shall not disclose the information s/he is provided to any other person. - c.
+Filing of the Decision and Supporting Documentation.
+If it is decided that an Allegation is unfounded, or that a violation does not merit remedial action or disciplinary sanction, a record of the decision shall be retained in the official files of the Office of Ethics but shall not be included in the employee's personnel file unless expressly requested by the employee.
+If it is determined that an Allegation is unfounded, with the express written consent of the employee under review, the Chief